osg-htc/docs/docs/data/frontier-squid.md

     If you have more than one server providing the same squid service, it is best to register them with one FQDN that is a round-robin DNS entry listing all the squids, instead of registering them separately.
+    For example:

+        :::console
+        ...
+        FQDN: fully.qualified.DNS.name.of.your.server
+        FQDNAliases:
+          - second.fully.qualified.DNS.name.of.your.server
+          - third.fully.qualified.DNS.name.of.your.server
+        ...

 2. If you are setting up a new resource, set `Active: false`.
     Only set `Active: true` for a resource when it is accepting requests and ready for production.